 Mothballs can also be dangerous.
 They are toxic and come with label instructions that must be followed, and this is not their intended use.

 It sounds viable that rubbing alcohol could be a deterrent for bed bugs, but there's little proof that it works.
-Rubbing alcohol products available usually contain 70% or 91% isopropyl alcohol.
-Laboratory studies by Rutgers University show direct spray of either of these two products killed a maximum 50% of the bed bugs.
-Not only do studies show it having low efficacy, but it’s also flammable.
-When improperly used, rubbing alcohol can be a fire hazard and should never be utilized to try getting rid of bed bugs.
+According to the Rutgers University study mentioned above, available rubbing alcohol products usually contain 70% or 91% isopropyl alcohol.
+That same Rutgers University study showed that direct spray of either of these two products killed a maximum 50% of the bed bugs.
+However, rubbing alcohol only kills the bed bugs directly treated - not the many more hiding, which is the real problem.